What You Need To Know About Creating A Wedding Menu

 Displaying Menus Creatively

-Beyond individual menu cards, creative display options enhance your venue's ambiance while providing practical information about your dining experience.
+Beyond individual menu cards for wedding settings, creative display options enhance your venue's ambiance while providing practical information about your dining experience.
 These displays become integral parts of your reception's visual landscape.

 Chalkboard Presentations: